stuffedpotato/Girl-Code/README.md

 - As a user, I want to be able to save my daily period log.
 - As a user, I want to be able to load my period log.
 - Potentially: As a user, I want to be able to check predictions for my next cycle based on previously entered data.

+# Instructions for End User

+- You can add an entry to the log by clicking on the "Track" button in the left panel, adding a date and logging your data and then clicking on the "Save" button at the bottom.
+- You can clear all entries from the log by clicking on the "Clear All Data" button in the bottom panel.
+- You can locate my visual component by opening the application.
+The home page is taken from a website (referenced in code) however the logo and some embellishments on the home page are designed by my boyfriend Shashank Gupta.
+The icons for the left panel are also designed by him.
+- You can save the state of my application by clicking on the "Save" button in the bottom panel.
+- You can reload the state of my application by clicking on the "Load" button in the bottom panel.